VRFYP2019/Not-Dodgeball/Docs/Them Lit FYP Information.md

 - The maximum number of balls allowed in the game is decided by the game host.
 - The duration of a match, as well as the number of matches to count as a game, are also decided by the host.
 - In case of the ball coming to a stop, destroy and spawn back in players hand.
+- If a player's hand remains stationary, the tool will become transparent and balls will not collide with it.

 **Design Sketches:**